Two-body lepton-flavour-violating decays in a 2HDM with soft family-lepton-number breaking: Introduction

-There is a large number of theoretical papers on the LFV decays, therefore we refer only to some of them, grouping them according to the decays under consideration, since most of the research has been conducted on individual types of decays: \begin{itemize} \item LFV decays of charged leptons were analyzed in the context of the inverse seesaw model~\cite{Arganda:2014dta}, of effective field theory~\cite{Pruna:2014asa,Davidson:2016utf,Dekens:2018pbu}, of 2HDMs~\cite{Paradisi:2005tk,Davidson:2010xv,Davidson:2016utf}, and of the flipped 3--3--1 model~\cite{Hong:2020qxc}.
+There is a large number of theoretical papers on the LFV decays, therefore we refer only to some of them, grouping them according to the decays under consideration, since most of the research has been conducted on individual types of decays: \begin{itemize} \item LFV decays of charged leptons were analyzed in the context of the inverse seesaw model~\cite{Arganda:2014dta}, of effective field theory~\cite{Davidson:2012cwa,Pruna:2014asa,Davidson:2016utf,Dekens:2018pbu}, of 2HDMs~\cite{Paradisi:2005tk,Davidson:2010xv,Davidson:2016utf}, and of the flipped 3--3--1 model~\cite{Hong:2020qxc}.
 The current experimental and theoretical situation for these decays is reviewed in Ref.~\cite{Calibbi:2017uvl}. \item The LFV $Z$ decay rates have been computed in frameworks with massive Majorana neutrinos~\cite{Korner:1992an,Illana:2000ic,Hernandez-Tome:2019lkb}, in the inverse seesaw model~\cite{DeRomeri:2016gum,Herrero:2018luu}, effective field theory~\cite{FloresTlalpa:2001sp,Davidson:2012wn,Coy:2018bxr,Calibbi:2021pyh}, a general 2HDM~\cite{Iltan:2001au}, and the minimal 3--3--1 model~\cite{CortesMaldonado:2011uh}. \item LFV Higgs decays were analyzed in the framework of the inverse seesaw model~\cite{Pilaftsis:1992st,Arganda:2014dta,Arganda:2017vdb,Thao:2017qtn,Arganda:2015naa}, 2HDM~\cite{Sierra:2014nqa,Bizot:2015qqo,Crivellin:2015hha,Liu:2015oaa,Botella:2015hoa,Omura:2015nja,Tobe:2016qhz,Hou:2020tgl}, effective field theory~\cite{deLima:2015pqa}, 3--3--1 models~\cite{Hong:2020qxc,Nguyen:2018rlb}, in models with TeV sterile neutrinos~\cite{Hernandez-Tome:2020lmh} and models with $L_\mu - L_\tau$ symmetry~\cite{Altmannshofer:2016oaq,Chen:2017cic}.
-We also refer to the recent mini-review by Vicente~\cite{Vicente:2019ykr}. \end{itemize} As mentioned above, the LFV decays have been analyzed mainly for the separate sectors, but there are also studies that endeavour to combine the charged-lepton decays, the $Z$ decays, and the Higgs decays together in the context of the 2HDM~\cite{Crivellin:2013wna,Benbrik:2015evd}.
+We also refer to the recent review by Vicente~\cite{Vicente:2019ykr}. \end{itemize} As mentioned above, the three types of LFV decays have been analyzed mostly separately, but there are also studies that endeavour to combine all three types together~\cite{Crivellin:2013wna,Benbrik:2015evd}.
 Correlations among separate decay rates may exist, and some LFV decays may be constrained by other LFV decays.
 Some constraints could appear in several models, while other constraints operate only in specific models.
 For example, Ref.~\cite{DeRomeri:2016gum} shows that $Z \to \tau^\pm \mu^\mp$ is constrained by $\tau^\pm \to \mu^\pm \gamma$ in the inverse seesaw model; constraints on the $Z$ decays from the LFV decays of charged leptons also emerge in the 2HDM~\cite{Iltan:2001au} and in the minimal 3--3--1 model~\cite{CortesMaldonado:2011uh}.
-The authors of Ref.~\cite{Crivellin:2015hha} claim that the decay $h \to \tau^\pm \mu^\mp$ is constrained by $\tau^\pm \to \mu^\pm \gamma$ in their specific 2HDM, but in Ref.~\cite{Sierra:2014nqa} no such constraints have been found in the type-III 2HDM.
+The authors of Ref.~\cite{Crivellin:2015hha} claim that $h \to \tau^\pm \mu^\mp$ is constrained by $\tau^\pm \to \mu^\pm \gamma$ in their specific 2HDM, but in Ref.~\cite{Sierra:2014nqa} no such constraints have been found in the type-III 2HDM.